FallDi/xwaf/README.md

 <p><a href="https://www.owasp.org/index.php/Path_Traversal">Path traversal</a> <b>..</b> - 3 points</p>
 <p><a href="http://hakipedia.com/index.php/Full_Path_Disclosure#Array.5B.5D_Parameter_Injection">Array[] Parameter injection</a> <b>login[]</b> - 2 point</p>
 <p><a href="http://en.wikipedia.org/wiki/SQL_injection">SQL-injection</a> <b>password=p'or 1 --</b>  - 3 points</p>
-Sum is 8.
+<p>Sum is 8.
 If sum > 5 such request is blocked.
-Rules contains in SQLite database;
+Rules contains in SQLite database;</p>
+<p>Also analyze http response.
+For example if page show SQL-error such as "You have an error in your SQL syntax; check the manual that corresponds to your
+MySQL server version for the right syntax to use near ''VALUE''')".
+This response not sends to client.</p>

 <h3>Logger</h3>
 <p>Every blocked requests stored in SQLite, and displays as html page.
 For example: </p>